KDE/documentation-develop-kde-org/content/docs/getting-started/using_actions.md

 KStandardAction::quit(qApp, &QCoreApplication::quit, actionCollection());
 ```

-Here we call the QApplicaton's [quit ](https://doc.qt.io/qt-5/qapplication.html#quit) method whenever the :kconfigwidgetsapi:`KStandardAction` quit is triggered.
-We are able to access that QApplication method via the [qApp](https://doc.qt.io/qt-5/qapplication.html#qApp) macro.
+Here we call the QApplicaton's [quit ](https://doc.qt.io/qt-5/qapplication.html#quit) method whenever [`KStandardAction::quit`](docs:kconfigwidgets;KStandardAction::quit) is triggered.
+We are able to access that QApplication method via the [qApp](https://doc.qt.io/qt-5/qapplication.html#qApp) macro, which returns a pointer to the specific QApplication object in question.

 In the end, this creates a QAction with the correct icon, text and shortcut and even adds it to the File menu.

 ### Adding the action to menus and toolbars

 At the moment, the new "Clear" action has been created but it hasn't been associated with any menus or toolbars.
-This is done with a KDE technology called XMLGUI, which does nice things like movable toolbars for you.
+This is done with a KDE technology called XMLGUI, which does nice things like create movable toolbars for you.

 ### Defining your own help menu